gillescochez/mucilage/README.md

 ## Credits

-The template engine is powered by [doT.js](http://olado.github.com/doT/), written by Laura Doktorova, which is a very performant template engine.
+The template engine is powered by [doT.js](http://olado.github.com/doT/), written by Laura Doktorova, which is a high performance template engine.
 See the link for more information.